lukashalim/Notes/General Analytics.md

 - explanations of this don't make all that much sense to me... need to look for clearer explanation Partial Least Squares Regression
 - explanations of this don't make all that much sense to me... need to look for clearer explanation

+### Definitions
+Link Function - montonic function that maps unit interval to real number line.
+For example, the logit function